Al Gomes

-Al Gomes is an American record producer and songwriter from Providence, Rhode Island, United States.
-Gomes has been in the music business for over 45 years, is the co-founder of Big Noise, was part of the team that launched the career of Christina Aguilera, and ran the successful publicity campaign that won The Beach Boys their first Grammy Award.
+Al Gomes is an American record producer, music industry strategist, historian, and songwriter from Providence, Rhode Island, United States.
+Gomes has been in the music business for over 40 years, is the co-founder of Big Noise, was part of the team that launched the career of Christina Aguilera, and ran the successful publicity campaign that won The Beach Boys their first Grammy Award.

 Early years

-After winning first place in an art contest in 1973 at the age of 13 (juried by Rhode Island School of Design faculty), Gomes set his sights on a career in arts and entertainment.
+After winning first place in an art contest in May 1973 at the age of 13 (juried by Rhode Island School of Design faculty), Gomes set his sights on a career in arts and entertainment.
 At this time, Gomes began writing, producing, and selling homemade cassettes of both original songs and comedic skits featuring neighborhood friends including Steven Yuppa.

 He attended high school at LaSalle Academy in Providence, Rhode Island, pursuing a Liberal Arts curriculum with studies in illustration, writing, and filmmaking.
 Gomes earned a Varsity Letter from LaSalle Academy for his work with the school's Drama Club, as well as serving on the Social Awareness Committee (which organized the school's annual Fast Day and Food Drive at Thanksgiving time).
 By 1977, while still a student at LaSalle, he became a DJ at Brown University's student-run radio station WBRU-AM.
 He also served as News Director for a Junior Achievement-produced youth-oriented radio show at WPRO-FM (92 PRO-FM) called 'J.A.M.,' and as an on-air student reporter for LaSalle Academy for The Providence Journal-owned WPJB-FM (JB 105).

 Gomes earned his Bachelor of Arts degree in Communication and Graphic Design at Rhode Island College in Providence.
 While attending college, he worked for the school paper, The Anchor, first as a columnist, then as Arts and Entertainment Editor.
 After the college radio organization, WRIC-FM, recruited him as a DJ, Gomes produced an on-air interview and music show, Backstage Pass, for the station.
 Interviews for both the newspaper and the radio show included The Police, The Ramones, Spyro Gyra, The Tubes, Dead Boys, Herman's Hermits, Ellen Foley, The Monkees, and Estelle Parsons.

 His ongoing interest in songwriting solidified when Rhode Island College approved and financed a student-produced staging of Gomes and his new songwriting partner Jim Deragon's musical play, Suite Samantha in 1983.
 The play's poster was designed by noteworthy artist Spencer Crooks (Who's Who In American Art).
-A sequel to the musical, 'Rich Moves,' was later staged at the concert venue The Living Room in Providence, RI.
+A sequel to the musical, Rich Moves, was later staged at the concert venue The Living Room in Providence, RI.